GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – UK NHS Customer Responsibility Matrix](https://aka.ms/UKNHSCRM) lists all security principles required by UK NHS.
+The [Azure Security and Compliance Blueprint – UK NHS Customer Responsibility Matrix](https://aka.ms/UKNHSCRM) lists all UK NHS requirements.
 This matrix details whether the implementation of each principle is the responsibility of Microsoft, the customer, or shared between the two.

 The [Azure Security and Compliance Blueprint – UK NHS IaaS Web Application Implementation Matrix](https://aka.ms/UKNHSIaaSCIM) provides information on which UK NHS requirements are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered principle.